 Greece has financed RTD capacity-building activities in the Balkans through the Hellenic Development Cooperation.
-Under the new programming period for 2007-2013, the General Secretariat for Research and Technology in the Ministry of Development intends to support specific measures aimed at enhancing international cooperation activities involving target groups in http://cordis.europa.eu/eralink/ developing countries.
+Under the new programming period for 2007-2013, the General Secretariat for Research and Technology in the Ministry of Development intends to support specific measures aimed at enhancing international cooperation activities involving target groups in developing countries.
 Appropriate amendments of the relevant legal framework will be required to finance research organisations in those countries.

-UK's and Sweden's success stories in the PCD area of research and innovation
+UK's and Sweden's success stories in the PCD area of research and innovation in health research capability.

-UK: Much of DFID's research funding includes capacity-building as a cross-cutting issue - a priority for the DFID 2005-07 Research Funding Framework.
-For example, DFID has joined up with the Welcome Trust, an independent charity funding research, to implement a capacity-building programme in East Africa in health research capability.
 Similarly, DFID is building capacity in the transport research area in the Mekong.
 DFID helped to fund the development of NEPAD's Consolidated Plan of Action for Science and Technology which would draw together a range of projects and initiatives costing an estimated €115 million over the period 2006-2010.
 The Plan, amongst other issues, advocates enhanced African domestic investment and capacity and stronger integration of science and technology into development plans.